-220. Regulations made under sections 19 and 20 of the Local Government Act 2000 enable LPAs to make arrangements for their HER-related functions to be discharged for the areas of two or more local planning authorities.
-Section 35(3) also enables them to make arrangement for the discharge of their HER-related functions by a person other than a local authority.
-The Welsh archaeological trusts are already maintaining non-statutory historic records and it is anticipated that the powers in section 35(3) will be used by LPAs to make arrangements for the Welsh archaeological trusts to discharge the HER-related functions on their behalf.
-Prior to entering into any agreement for the discharge of functions, an authority must secure the approval of the Welsh Ministers for the proposed arrangements to ensure that they meet the standards set out in guidance issued under section 36.
+234. Regulations made under sections 19 and 20 of the Local Government Act 2000 enable LPAs to make arrangements for their HER-related functions to be discharged for the areas of two or more local planning authorities.
+Section 36(3) also enables them to make arrangement for the discharge of their HER-related functions by a person other than a local authority.
+The Welsh archaeological trusts are already maintaining non-statutory historic records and it is anticipated that the powers in section 36(3) will be used by LPAs to make arrangements for the Welsh archaeological trusts to discharge the HER-related functions on their behalf.
+Prior to entering into any agreement for the discharge of functions, an authority must secure the approval of the Welsh Ministers for the proposed arrangements to ensure that they meet the standards set out in guidance issued under section 37.

-Section 36 - Guidance
+Section 37 - Guidance

-221. Section 36 allows the Welsh Ministers to issue guidance on: creating and maintaining HERs, the publication of HERs and the charging of fees in connection with those publication functions, and the making of arrangement for the discharge of HER-related functions.
+235. Section 37 requires the Welsh Ministers to issue guidance on: creating and maintaining HERs, the publication of HERs and the charging of fees in connection with those publication functions, and the making of arrangements for the discharge of HER-related functions.
 Prior to issuing the guidance, the Welsh Ministers must consult with the LPAs and any other person that the Welsh Ministers consider appropriate.
+In addition, the Welsh Ministers must lay the guidance before the National Assembly for Wales.

-Section 37 - Establishment of Panel and work programme
+Section 38 - Establishment of Panel and work programme

-- 222. Section 37 requires the Welsh Ministers to establish the Advisory Panel for the Welsh Historic Environment ("the Panel").
+- 236. Section 38 requires the Welsh Ministers to establish the Advisory Panel for the Welsh Historic Environment ("the Panel").
 The purpose of the Panel is to provide expertise and a diversity of perspectives on a broad range of policy and strategy developments and activities relating to the wider historic environment, including properties in State care.
-These activities include the gathering, recording and interpretation of information such as research, survey activities and excavation; the conservation of the historic environment, including identifying assets of national significance and applying the appropriate legislative protection; and public engagement with the historic environment, including active participation and access to historic assets and information. - 223.
+These activities include the gathering, recording and interpretation of information such as research, survey activities and excavation; the conservation of the historic environment, including identifying assets of national significance and applying the appropriate legislative protection; and public engagement with the historic environment, including active participation and access to historic assets and information. - 237.
+The advisory panel will also provide expert advice on the effectiveness and operation of the current statutory protection and management framework for the historic environment of Wales including periodic advice on potential future improvements in primary and secondary legislation. - 238.
 The Panel will be required to prepare a three-year work programme and submit a draft to the Welsh Ministers for approval.
 The Welsh Ministers may approve the work programme with or without modifications.
-The Panel must publish the approved work programme. - 224.
-The work programme may be reviewed and amended during the three-year period to respond to new issues as they arise, but if the amendments are significant they will need to be agreed by the Welsh Ministers.
+The Panel must publish the approved work programme.

+239. The work programme may be reviewed and amended during the three-year period to respond to new issues as they arise, but if the amendments are significant they will need to be agreed by the Welsh Ministers.
 The work programme as amended must be published.

-Section 38 - Constitution etc
+Section 39 - Constitution etc

-225. Section 38 makes provision about the membership of the Panel and about its legal status.
+240. Section 39 makes provision about the membership of the Panel and about its legal status.